JayZhouzzj/JayZhouzzj/README.md

 ### Hi there 👋
 I'm Jay, a third-year Computer Science student at the University of Waterloo.

 Previously, I studied Computer Science at Dalhousie University for two years.
-When I was at Dal, I interned at [Dash Hudson](https://www.dashhudson.com/) in the summer of 2022 and at [Bluelight Analytics](https://www.bluelightanalytics.com/) in the summer of 2021.
+When I was at Dal, I interned as a software developer at [Dash Hudson](https://www.dashhudson.com/) in the summer of 2022 and at [Bluelight Analytics](https://www.bluelightanalytics.com/) in the summer of 2021.

 Nice to meet you ☀️
 <!--